AMRverse/AMRrules/README.md

 1. Consider [registering to attend](https://forms.gle/9cBP821bDmyyaVZe8) one of the intro sessions to find out if this is the group for you:
 * Tues 14 May 17:00 UK / 9:00 Seattle / 12:00 Boston
 * Weds 15 May 9:00 UK /  15:00 Hanoi / 18:00 Melbourne
-2. If you decide you want to join the ESGEM-AMR working group please register your interest, and let us know what organism/s you have expertise in, using [this form](https://forms.gle/QjvQNuB3vCHGMiiA7).
+2. If you decide you want to join the ESGEM-AMR working group please register your interest, and let us know what organism/s you have expertise in, using [this form](https://forms.gle/QjvQNuB3vCHGMiiA7), by June 2.

 # Introduction